+JAZZ LINES PUBLICATIONS

 Presents

-THE JEFFREY SULTANOF MASTER EDITION

 LAURA

-AS RECORDED BY CHARLIE PARKER, 1950
+AS RECORDED BY CHARLIE PARKER WITH STRINGS

-ARRANGED BY JOE LIPPMAN
+ARRANGED BY JOE LIPMAN

-EDITED BY JEFFREY SULTANOF
+PREPARED FOR PUBLICATION BY JEFFREY SULTANOF AND ROB DUBOFF

 FULL SCORE

 FROM THE ORIGINAL MANUSCRIPT

 JLP-8031

-LYRICS BY JOHNNY MERCER MUSIC BY DAVID RAKSIN
+LYRICS BY JOHNNY MERCER, MUSIC BY DAVID RAKSIN

 © 1945 (RENEWED) BY TWENTIETH CENTURY (MUSIC CORPORATION

 ALL RIGHTS CONTROLLED BY EMI ROBBINS CATALOG INC. (PUBLISHING) AND ALFRED (MUSIC PUBLISHING CO., INC. (PRINT)

-THIS ARRANGEMENT © 2010 EMI ROBBINS CATALOG INC. ALL RIGHTS RESERVED
+THIS ARRANGEMENT © 2010 EMI ROBBINS CATALOG INC.

+ALL RIGHTS RESERVED.
 USED BY PERMISSION OF ALFRED (MUSIC PUBLISHING CO., INC.

-LAYOUT.
-DESIGN.
-AND LOGOS © 2010 HERO ENTERPRISES INC. DBA JAZZ LINES PUBLICATIONS AND EJAZZLINES.COM
+PUBLISHED BY THE SAZZ LINES FOUNDATION INC.,

+A NOT-FOR-PROFIT JAZZ RESEARCH ORGANIZATION DEDICATED TO PRESERVING AND PROMOTING AMERICA'S MUSICAL HERITAGE.

+THE SAZZ LINES FOUNDATION INC.

+PO BOX 1236

 SARATOGA SPRINGS NY 12866 USA

-· \\\\\ CHARLIE PARKER WITH STRINGS SERIES
+CHARLIE PARKER WITH STRINGS SERIES

-LAURA (1950)

-Background:

-When Billie Holiday signed a new recording contract with Decca Records in 1944, she told producer Milt Gabler she wanted to record with strings.
+LAURA (1950) Background: When Billie Holiday signed a new recording contract with Decca Records in 1944, she told producer Milt Gabler she wanted to record with strings.
 Anxious to establish Holiday as a pop singer, Gabler hired six string players for her first session, and the first song recorded was Lover Man, one of her biggest hits.
 Several years later, when Charlie Parker signed with impresario/manager Norman Granz' label Clef, Parker asked for strings as well.
 Granz was obviously keeping costs down, as only five string players were hired for the first session (1949), but these were the very top New York session players; some were members of the NBC symphony conducted by Arturo Toscanini.
 As much as he'd dreamed of playing with strings, reportedly Parker walked out of a few sessions without playing a note (the number has never been authenticated).
-He later explained that the sound of the strings and the thought of working with such distinguished musicians scared him; he thought they were greater artists than he.
+He later explained that the sound of the strings and the thought of working with such distinguished musicians scared him; he thought they were greater artists than he was.
 What finally took place was sheer magic.
 The parts for the string players were relatively easy, so they listened and enjoyed Parker's improvisations.
 The arrangements for the first studio session were done by Jimmy Carroll and recorded on November 30, 1949.
-On July 5, 1950 there was another studio recording session, this time with arrangements by Joe Lippman.
+On July 5, 1950 there was another studio recording session, this time with arrangements by Joe Lipman.
 This second date featured a larger ensemble including oboe, French horn, 4 violins, 2 violas, cello, harp, guitar, piano, bass, and drums.
-Parker also appeared with his string group on at least 4 live occassions: Birdland (August, 1950 and March and April, 1951), Apollo Theater (August 1950), Carnegie Hall (September, 1950), Rockland Palace Dance Hall (September, 1952).
-In 1952 Parker recorded an additional 4 arrangements by Lippman featuring a full big band with a string section.
+Parker also appeared with his string group on at least 6 live occasions: Birdland (August, 1950 and March and April, 1951), Apollo Theater (August, 1950), Carnegie Hall (September, 1950), and Rockland Palace Dance Hall (September, 1952).
+In 1952 Parker recorded an additional 4 arrangements by Lipman featuring a full big band with a string section.